KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/eating_light_conscious_nourishment.md

 Biophoton research by Fritz‑Albert Popp showed:
 Every living cell emits light— and the body communicates via these light impulses.
-So food is stored light.
+So food is stored light and that regulates cell communication and regeneration.

 When we eat, we take in photons.
 When we give thanks, we boost coherence.

 That is why it is not essential whether you choose animal or plant— but in which consciousness you receive it.

 A piece of bread eaten in love heals more than the purest fruit swallowed in distraction.

 The true hunger of humanity is not physical.
 It is the homesickness for connection.

 When you eat with awareness,
 when you honor the water that permeates all,